 Freeze-dried Foods Have Different Shelf Lives

 You may have noticed that some manufacturers and home-freeze drying companies have a shelf-life of 25 years while others advertise a shelf-life of 30 years.
-That’s kind of confusing if you don’t know why.
+That’s confusing if you don’t know why.

-Shelf life can be affected by a number of things but all things being equal the shelf-life is based on quality control and how long a company has been around to do the testing.
+Shelf life can be affected by several things, but all things being equal, the shelf-life is based on quality control and how long a company has been around to do the testing.

-Mountain House, the company that made the first freeze-dried meals for the U.S. military, has a long track record with their freeze-dried meals.
+Mountain House, the company that made the first freeze-dried meals for the U.S. military, has a long track record with its freeze-dried meals.
 They can advertise a 30-year shelf life because they’ve been around long enough to test their meals and packaging.
-This is why you see different shelf-lives between commercially provided freeze-dried meals.
+This is why you see different shelf lives between commercially provided freeze-dried meals.